(What's the Story) Morning Glory?: Promotion

 While "Some Might Say", a number one hit, had been released in April, the single chosen to precede the album's release was "Roll with It", planned for release on 14 August, six weeks before the album was due to hit the shelves.
 This was an unorthodox method for the time, contrasting the standard industry procedure of releasing the lead single three weeks before its parent album.
 Blur's management had become worried that this would hinder the chances of the group's forthcoming "Country House" single reaching number one the following week.
-As a reaction, Food Records pushed the release of "Country House" back a week and thus started what became known as "The Battle of Britpop".
+As a reaction, Food Records pushed the release of "Country House" back a week.
+The NME hailed this oncoming chart battle as a "British Heavyweight Championship" between the two bands and thus started what became known as "The Battle of Britpop".

 The event triggered an unprecedented amount of exposure for both bands in national newspapers and on television news bulletins, supposedly symbolising the battle between the middle class of the south and the working class of the north.
 In the midst of the battle a Guardian newspaper headline proclaimed "Working Class Heroes Lead Art School Trendies".
-In the event "Country House" outsold "Roll with It" by 54,000, and topped the singles chart for a fortnight.
+"Country House" outsold "Roll with It" by 54,000 and topped the singles chart for a fortnight.
 Overall singles sales that week were up by 41 per cent.
 In 2005, John Harris reflected on the importance of the event in popularising Britpop; "(as) Blur's "Country House" raced Oasis' "Roll with It" to the top of the charts, just about every voice in the media felt compelled to express an opinion on the freshly inaugurated age of Britpop."

 During a promotional interview in September, the month before the album was released, Noel spoke about the rivalry with Damon Albarn and Alex James from Blur, and was quoted in the 17 September edition of The Observer saying he hoped "the pair of them would catch AIDS and die because I fucking hate them two."
 Although Noel recanted and said that AIDS is no laughing matter, the quote caused a storm of controversy, with Noel having to write a letter of apology; he later confessed that "my whole world came crashing down in on me then".
-However, in an interview with The Guardian in 2005, Blur's guitarist Graham Coxon explained that he bore no malice towards Oasis.
+However, in an interview with The Guardian in 2005, Blur's guitarist Graham Coxon said that he bore no malice towards Oasis.
 "At least they were outright about it.
 They weren't pretending to like us and then slagging us off, which is what we'd been used to.
 In that way, I quite appreciated them."

 On 2 October 2018, to mark the 23rd anniversary of the album release, a new lyric video for the track "She's Electric", described as being "loaded with psychedelic imagery", was published on the band's YouTube VEVO channel.